hpedrorodrigues/actions/envsubst/README.md

     # Whether to perform in-place substitutions.
     # If true, the input files will be overwritten with the result.
     in_place: ""

+    # Describe environment variables to be used in the substitutions.
+    # If provided, only the environment variables referenced in the format will be substituted.
+    format: ""
 ```

 ## Scenarios